-NELAS1ABe aware of the driving restrictions that apply to certain neurological conditions and be neurological problems

-NELAS2A Be aware of guidelines (e.g. NICE guidelines) that influence healthcare provision for

-NELAS3A Understand how to access up-to-date information on the management of neurological
+- NELAS1A Be aware of the driving restrictions that apply to certain neurological conditions and be able to explain the reasons for them to patients. - NELAS2A Be aware of guidelines (e.g. NICE guidelines) that influence healthcare provision for neurological problems - NELAS3A Understand how to access up-to-date information on the management of neurological conditions